 Sumber agrees.
 “It is essential for any relationship that we receive permission first before offering our advice or opinion about someone else’s life decisions or choices,” he tells Bustle.
 “This means we need to ask our friend if they are open for feedback before we offer it.
 Otherwise, we run the risk of overstepping our role in someone’s life and potentially creating distance when we really desire closeness.”

-Sumber says people often say they “had to tell them what I thought because I’m one of their best friends and who else is going to be that honest?”
-“It’s precisely because you ARE one of their best friends that you need to support them in their own process, without judgment, and give them the respect they deserve to make their own decisions.”
+Sumber says people often say they “had to” tell their friend what they thought because they’re one of their best friends — and who else would be that honest?
+“It’s precisely because you are one of their best friends that you need to support them in their own process, without judgment, and give them the respect they deserve to make their own decisions,” he says.

 9. Whether You're Able To Say “No”

-“Learn the difference between being agreeable, flexible, and adaptable — which can be healthy in friendships — to being a people-pleaser,” Avilone Bailey, Emotional Relief Catalyst, tells Bustle.
-“This is a line you must draw for yourself to keep your own self-identity intact.
-If you recognize that you are a people-pleaser, look within and see what the root cause is for your needing to please others at the expense of your own wants and desires.”
+“Learn the difference between being agreeable, flexible, and adaptable — which can be healthy in friendships — to being a people-pleaser,” Avilone Bailey, emotional relief catalyst, tells Bustle.
+“This is a line you must draw for yourself to keep your own self-identity intact.”
+She says if you recognize that you are a people-pleaser, look within and see what the root cause is for your needing to please others at the expense of your own wants and desires.

 She says it's important to define your boundaries and priorities, and know when to politely decline.
 "Remember, they will still be your friend when you wake up the next day," Bennett says.

 Place agrees.
 “If there’s any emotional manipulation, such as guilt or some type of other ‘punishment’ — the silent treatment or passive-aggressiveness — then that’s a huge red flag," she says.
 "Friends need to be able to say ‘no’ to each other and respect the other’s boundary.”